 SA4 acknowledges SA2’s progress regarding the PDU set study (FS_XRM) and normative work in TS 23.501.
-In SA4#121, SA4 has agreed to work on defining the RTP header extension under WI 5G_RTP for PDU set handling, including PDU set sequence number, PDU set boundary indication, PDU set size, and PDU set importance.
+In SA4#121, SA4 has agreed to work on defining the RTP header extension under WI 5G_RTP for PDU set handling, including PDU set sequence number, PDU sequence number, indication of end PDU of a PDU set, PDU set importance and optionally PDU set size.

-SA4 experts are carefully considering how to design an efficient and meaningful RTP header extension to fulfill SA2’s requirement and numerous proposals are currently under discussion.
-Therefore, in order to harmonize the collaboration, it is important for SA2 experts to hold off the further investigation on this topic.
+SA4 experts are carefully considering codec and application aspects to design an efficient and meaningful RTP header extension to fulfil SA2’s requirement and agree on a single solution.
+Numerous proposals are currently under discussion.
+Therefore, we request SA2 experts to wait for SA4 work to finish before further investigation on identification of PDU set.

+SA4 believes that a format for the PDU set information HE will be finalized by SA4#124.
+Guidelines on how to set the PDU set information fields within the HE may take longer and will be finalized during SA4 Release-18 timeframe.

+SA4 would like to ask if it is possible for a single QoS flow to include both packets marked with PDU set information and unmarked packets.

 2 Actions